jefeish/repo-hygiene/README.md

 # Repo-Hygiene
-Repo practices that maintain cleanliness, health, or optimal conditions.
+Repository practices that maintain cleanliness, health, or optimal conditions.

 > An App based solution, if GitHub Actions are not an option.